myseq/myseq.github.io/content/posts/false_negative.md

 A **false negative** happens when a cybersecurity tool misses a real threat.
 It wrongly says a system is safe.
 This is worse than false positives.
-It leaves companies blind to dangers and creates a *false sense of security*..
+It leaves companies blind to dangers and creates a *false sense of security*.

 > *This is the most common question I'll ask during an interview.*